jhu-ep-coursera/fullstack-course4/assignments/assignment3/Assignment-3.md

   * Tablet mockup illustration should correspond to Bootstrap `sm`-based classes
   * Mobile mockup illustration should correspond to Bootstrap `xs`-based classes

 8. Navbar: Create a navbar that scrolls away together with the page, i.e., the default one that does not stay in the same place when the page scrolls.
-The navbar should have a company name (i.e., `navbar-brand` class) called "Food, LLC" that is aligned to the left side of the navbar. (_See_ (http://getbootstrap.com/components/#navbar) [ttp://getbootstrap.com/components/#navbar](http://getbootstrap.com/components/#navbar)_.
-Make the browser window narrower to see the mobile menu button appear in the first example shown at the provided link._)
+The navbar should have a company name (i.e., `navbar-brand` class) called "Food, LLC" that is aligned to the left side of the navbar. (*See* [http://getbootstrap.com/components/#navbar](http://getbootstrap.com/components/#navbar). *Make the browser window narrower to see the mobile menu button appear in the first example shown at the provided link.*)
 <br><br>
 For desktop and tablet view, the navbar should not contain anything else.
 No other buttons should be visible. (_Hint: use 'visible-xs' class on the button that activates the dropdown._)